nich1/tempest-ai/README.md

   <img src="./assets/logo.png" alt="Tempest AI Logo" width="220" />
 </p>

-A small, distributed LLM schema manager built to demo enterprise-shaped backend architecture: async processing, competing consumers, horizontal scaling, queue-based workloads, structured logging, and clean service boundaries.

-You define an input/output schema and a prompt, optionally attach a file, and submit a job.
+Tempest AI is an open source, light-weight, scalable microservice environment for providing structured LLM calls.
+Providing the structure of the input and response along with the input values yields a structured, typed response from the LLM.

 The API persists metadata, enqueues the work, and returns immediately.
 A pool of horizontally-scaled Go consumers pulls tasks off Redis (via Asynq), runs them through a pluggable LLM provider (Ollama / OpenAI / Anthropic / Gemini), validates the response against